 1. The 'payment hierarchy' con

-When you make repayments, they're firstly applied to the balance transfer amount – even if it has a 0% interest rate, and even if other purchases and cash advances are accumulating interest at higher rates.
+When you make repayments, they're firstly applied to the balance transfer amount – even if the card has a 0% interest rate, and even if other purchases and cash advances are accumulating interest at higher rates.
 In other words, the credit card people have rigged it so you'll end up paying as much interest as possible.

 As one credit card provider puts it: "Payments made to your credit card account are first applied to any amounts transferred from other credit cards, charge cards or store cards under this promotion, before they are applied to any other purchase or cash advance amount.
 This means that the portion of your outstanding account balance that is subject to a lower interest rate will be paid off first."